Training Vision-Language Transformers from Captions: Downstream Experiments Results

+Table~\ref{exp:vqa} presents results on two popular image-text understanding datasets: VQAv2 and NLVR$^2$.
+We use the same training data as ViLT denoted as $4$M and VinVL denoted as $5.6$M.

-\emph{Comparison to models supervised/initialized with ImageNet bounded boxes}.
-Most of these models use object detectors pretrained on VG~\cite{krishna2017visual} or MSCOCO~\cite{lin2014microsoft} to extract region features.
+\paragraph{Comparison to models supervised/initialized with ImageNet bounded boxes.} Most of these models use object detectors pretrained on VG~\citep{krishna2017visual} or MSCOCO~\citep{lin2014microsoft} to extract region features.
 Object detectors help in VQA tasks as they mainly ask about objects.
 Within the similar scale of pretraining data, our model achieves competitive performance on both tasks.
 Note that our model uses $384\!\times\!384$ or $576\!\times\!576$ as input resolution during our fine-tuning stages.
-This resolution is much lower compared with previsou work using $800\!\times\!1333$~\cite{lu2019vilbert,chen2020uniter}.
-In particular, \emph{VinVL}~\cite{zhang2021vinvl} has a multi-stage pre-training for its object detector that has access to ImageNet-5K~\cite{xie2017aggregated} (6.8M images from 5K classes) and four object detection datasets~\cite{shao2019objects365,krishna2017visual,lin2014microsoft,openimages} (2.5M images with bounding box annotations).
-The most comparable appraoch is UNITER as we use the same training data (\emph{i.e.}, 4M images) and trainable parameters.
-Our approach performs better than UNITER which uses a pretrained object detector and BERT as initialization.
+This resolution is much lower compared with previous work using $800\!\times\!1333$~\citep{lu2019vilbert,chen2020uniter}.
+In particular, \emph{VinVL}~\citep{zhang2021vinvl} has a multi-stage pre-training for its object detector that has access to ImageNet-5K~\citep{xie2017aggregated} (6.8M images from 5K classes) and four object detection datasets~\citep{shao2019objects365,krishna2017visual,lin2014microsoft,openimages} (2.5M images with bounding box annotations).
+Our \acronymlarge{}, which has a similar model size, achieves better performance on the VQA task and competitive results on the NLVR task without any supervised initialization.

-\emph{Comparison to models with supervised ImageNet classes}.
-Most of these approaches use additional visual embedders together with a pretrained BERT as their backbones.
-For example, ALBEF~\cite{li2021align}, Visual Parsing~\cite{xue2021probing}, PixelBERT~\cite{huang2020pixel} use pre-trained ViT-B/16, Swin transformer, ResNeXt-152 as their visual embedder, respectively.
-All these embedders are trained with supervised ImageNet-1K.
-In addition, ALBEF uses a 6-layer transformer decoder to generate answers on the VQA task which further increases the model size.
-With the same pretraining data, our approach outperforms ViLT by $1.72\%$ on the VQA test-dev split, $1.34\%$ and $2.38\%$ on NLVR$^2$ dev and test split.
-We further verify the scalability of our model by using the same scale pre-training data as VinVL.
-Experiments show that our model achieves comparable results with larger and more heavily supervised approaches.
+\paragraph{Comparison to models with supervised ImageNet classes.} Most of these approaches use additional visual embedders together with a pretrained BERT as their backbones.
+For example, ALBEF~\citep{li2021align}, Visual Parsing~\citep{xue2021probing}, PixelBERT~\citep{huang2020pixel} use pre-trained ViT-B/16, Swin transformer, ResNeXt-152 as their visual embedder, respectively.
+All these embedders are trained with labeled ImageNet data.
+In particular, \emph{METER-Swin$\mathrm{_{Base}}$} uses Swin-B/16 pretrained with more than $14$M labeled ImageNet22K images as the image encoder and pretrained Roberta as the text encoder.
+Experiments show that our model achieves better results than larger and more heavily supervised approaches.